Simona Houda-Šaturová: Biography

-Since 1999 Houda-Šaturová has worked as a freelance artist with opera companies around the world.
+Since 1999, Houda-Šaturová has worked as a freelance artist with opera companies around the world.
 She has made appearances at Carnegie Hall, the Herkules-Saal in Munich, the Konzerthaus, Vienna, the Salle Pleyel in Paris, the Megaron Mousikis in Athens, the Opéra de Monte Carlo, the Salzburg Festival, the Teatro Colón, the Théâtre du Châtelet, and the Tonhalle Zürich.
 She also was invited to perform at the Sistine Chapel for Pope Benedict XVI in a concert broadcast internationally.
 She made her debut at the Opern- und Schauspielhaus Frankfurt as Pamina in Die Zauberflöte in 2007.
-She has since returned to that house as Madama Cortese in Il Viaggio a Reims (2008), Oscar (2008), and Lucia (2010).
+She later returned to that house as Madama Cortese in Il Viaggio a Reims (2008), Oscar (2008), and Lucia (2010).
 She appeared as Sandrina in La finta giardiniera (2008) at the Estates Theatre in Prague and Gilda at the Brno National Theatre (2008).
-Recently she appeared as Ilia in Mozart's Idomeneo at La Monnaie in 2010.
+She appeared as Ilia in Mozart's Idomeneo at La Monnaie in 2010.